We Help With Payroll Tax Disputes

-Our tax laws give the IRS broad powers pursuing businesses that have unpaid payroll tax liabilities.
+Our tax laws give the IRS broad powers to pursue businesses that have unpaid payroll tax liabilities.
 The IRS uses these powers and is particularly aggressive in pursuing businesses for unpaid payroll taxes.

-This can put business owners in the position of having to shut down or sale their business, resulting in loss of employment and benefits for employers and employees and their families and loss of a hard-won business reputation.
+This can put business owners in the position of having to shut down or sell their business, resulting in loss of employment and benefits for employers and employees and their families and loss of a hard-won business reputation.
 Employment tax problems can also trigger criminal liability.
 If that is not bad enough, the government may be able to pursue the business owner personally for the business’s unpaid payroll tax liabilities.